FuriousGeorgeVII/galada/_posts/2019-02-23-work-experience.markdown

 image:  bmee.jpg
 tags:   [Experience]
 ---
-B Mee Allied Health

 "Consultation with Client about arrangements for Gym/Offices for Allied Health Business that staffs Exercise Physiologists and Dietitians."

-Drafting Provisional Plans for Costing
+Drafting Provisional Plans for Costing for B Mee Allied Health

 - Viewed Client's potential new office space and took initial reference photos and measurements.